AssetPandaLLC/ipscan/README.md

-# Angry IP Scanner
+# Asset Panda IP Scanner

-This is the source code of Angry IP Scanner, licensed with GPL v2.
+This is the source code of Asset Panda IP Scanner, licensed with GPL v2.
 [Official site](https://angryip.org/)

 The code is written mostly in Java (currently, source level 1.8).
 IntelliJ IDEA is recommended for coding (Community Edition is fine).